How much water or broth should I use when cooking paella rice?

 He emphasizes that while many recipes provide general guidelines for liquid measurements, it is essential to adapt these measurements according to individual circumstances.
 Chef Rodriguez encourages aspiring paella cooks to experiment and find their personal preference for liquid ratios, adjusting based on taste and texture.

-See also Can I add clams to paella rice?
+See also Can I make paella rice in a paella pan?

 Experimenting with different ratios: finding your personal preference for water or broth in paella rice